doctrine/orm/docs/en/reference/query-builder.rst

 Executing a Query
 ^^^^^^^^^^^^^^^^^

-The QueryBuilder is a builder object only -  it has no means of actually executing the Query.
-Additionally a set of parameters such as query hints cannot be set on the QueryBuilder itself.
-This is why you always have to convert a querybuilder instance into a Query object:
+The QueryBuilder is only a builder object - it has no means of actually executing the Query.
+Additional functionality, such as enabling the result cache, cannot be set on the QueryBuilder itself.
+This is why you must always convert a QueryBuilder instance into a Query object:

 .. code-block:: php